arXiv/accessibility2024/source/participants.md

 Kaveh is a physicist, and one of the first to use TeX (1983).
 In 1988 he founded River Valley Technologies, with the aim of improving the publishing process.
 Kaveh has a special interest in the accessibility of STM content, and in particular of mathematics.
 He is a proponent of open standards, and in particular an advocate of XML as the "format of record".
 [Kaveh's LinkedIn](https://www.linkedin.com/in/bazargankaveh/)

-### Tony Malykh
-Software Developer, Facebook; NVDA community developer.

-Tony is a software developer in Machine Learning and an active contributor to improving screen reader technology.
-[Tony's LinkedIn](https://www.linkedin.com/in/tony-malykh-2971591/)

 ### Ulrike Fischer
 Member of the LaTeX project.